Entrance & Scholarship Auditions

 Degrees & Advising

-Students are encouraged to also explore the Degrees & Advising page for information on core sequences, sample schedules, degree overviews, and optional assessments.
+Students are encouraged to also explore the Prospective Music Stage page for introductory information on core sequences, sample schedules, degree overviews, and optional assessments.

 Scholarship Required Enrollment